23 Execution Day

 “Don’t waste your breath,” shouted Josah as he walked toward Filgore Valley.
 Eva Marie is alive.”

-Eva Marie kept herself busy by straightening the make-shift hospice in the parlor.
+Eva kept herself busy by straightening the makeshift hospice in the parlor.
 She couldn’t think about Josah and Conall trying to rescue Graybard.
-Yet, she worried about what to say when they did arrive in Bon Abbi.
+Yet she worried about what to say when they arrived in Bon Abbi.

 To her comfort, Dali came into the room.
 “Nevaeh and Malcolm chased me out of the Blue Door Pub.
 They could tell I had other worries on my mind.”

 They both smiled but returned to their melancholy thoughts.
-Evenings already started early with the rainy season almost upon them.
+Evenings came earlier with the rainy season almost upon them.
 “How are the villages doing with their harvest?”

 Dali shook her head.
 “The last I heard was Tuva needed a few more days.
 The other villages were either done or close to finishing.
 But I haven’t received the latest news since moving here.”

-“The delayed rains have worked in our favor,” Eva said.
-“How does Milo like living in the city?”
+“The delayed rains have benefited us,” Eva said, folding several blankets.
+“How does Milo enjoy living in the city?”

-Dali walked to her and touched her arm.
-“Remember, it’s half a day’s journey through the plains of Vandeer.
-Then, there may have been complications to delay things.
+Dali walked to her and touched her shoulder.
+“Remember, it’s half a day’s journey through the plains of Vandeer by horse.
+Then, there may have been complications to delay their return.
 But I am like you, worried that something may have gone wrong.”

 Both women paused when they heard someone coming down the corridor.
 The runner from the gates entered the parlor.
-“My Lady, the wagons that left for Northport, arrived with four body boxes.”
+“My Lady, the wagons that left for Northport have arrived with four body boxes.”

 “Take a deep breath,” Dali told the boy.